MEGAPODIIDAE (4 species)

 Int (now extirpated?
 Pyle and Pyle 2009) Hawaiian Is (mostly Hawaii).

-NOTE: Some authors (see Madge and McGowan 2002) consider this taxon a good species; it occurs in apparently pure form sympatric with colchicus/torquatus in Hawaiian Is (Hawaii: Mauna Loa, Mauna Kea, Long 1981).
+NOTE: Recent authors (see Madge and McGowan 2002, IOC v.
+7.1, Boyd) consider this taxon a good species; it occurs in apparently pure form sympatric with colchicus/torquatus in Hawaiian Is (Hawaii: Mauna Loa, Mauna Kea, Long 1981).

 Lophura leucomelanos Kalij Pheasant